 First, when it comes to expectations, both parents and teachers have them for each other.
 They expect certain things to happen.
 Parents expect teachers to instruct their students and to guide their learning so they can have success.
 Teachers expect parents to support the instruction and learning that happens in school, at home.
 They also each have expectations for the child/student they share in common.
 They have expectations for their student’s academic performance, attendance, and behavior both in school and out of school.
-If these expectations are the same and they are communicated, a synergy will happen, and their relationship can have a powerful effect on the student’s learning outcomes.
+If these expectations are the same and they are communicated, a synergy will happen, and their relationship can have a powerful effect on the student’s reading ability and learning outcomes.
 The operative word in all this is communicated.
 When expectations are clearly communicated, both parents and teachers will have a better understanding of their roles in the parent-teacher relationship.
 They will then know how best to be a supportive part of that relationship.

-Both parents and teachers have an important role to play; their roles do not replace but rather compliment and reinforce the other’s role, thus providing the student with a consistent message about reading and learning.
+Both parents and teachers have an important role to play; their roles do not replace but rather complement and reinforce the other’s role, thus providing the student with a consistent message about reading and learning.
 Thinking of parents and teachers as “partners” refers to this mutual effort toward a shared goal.
 It also implies shared responsibility of parents and teachers for supporting students as learners (Christenson & Sheridan, 2001).

 So, how well are you communicating and working as a partner, either as a parent or as a teacher, in your child’s education?

 Have you ever heard that communication is a two-way street?
 What does communication have to do with the success of your child’s reading?
 How often would you like feedback about your child?
 What kind of feedback do you wish you would get from your child’s teacher? school?
 Whose job is it to see that information is given?
 Are you, as the parent, waiting for your child’s teacher to initiate communication?
 Are you, as the teacher, waiting for the parent to initiate communication?
 Why wait?
 You be the one to make the first step.
 Aren’t you both trying to achieve the same thing?
 Have you heard that actions speak louder than words?
 In the case of your child’s education, some actions are perceived by teachers as “involved.”
-For example, if parents attend students’ performances, school and class activities, parent-teacher conferences, and PTA meetings and volunteers their time in the classroom, those parents are seen as involved.
+For example, if parents attend students’ performances, school and class activities, parent-teacher conferences, and PTA meetings and volunteer their time in the classroom, those parents are seen as involved.
 When a child comes to school and they are well groomed and well rested and their homework is completed, a teacher presumes that the parent/caregiver was involved in the process of helping that child be successful and prepared.
 So, if parents don’t do all of those things, are they not involved in their child’s learning?
 Do they not care about their child’s education?
 It may appear so.
 Here’s where communication plays a huge role.
 Are you unable to attend meetings because of conflicting work schedules, illness, or other family struggles?
 Are you unable to volunteer because of language barriers, lack of transportation, childcare needs, or other issues?
 Do you understand the school culture?
 Does the teacher understand your culture and your feelings about how you can give support?
 If you haven’t communicated these concerns or challenges to your child’s teacher, how would she know?
 If you are the teacher, how would you know if you hadn’t asked the questions?
 Communication is a two-way street.
 Have you crossed that street?

 I’ve made some realizations from my experiences in the classroom and as a parent.
 I’ve realized that we’re all on the same team and, as such, we need to be supportive of each other.
-We need to have a mutual respect for one another.
+We need to have mutual respect for one another.
 We should all have one common focus and goal, and that is the success of each child.
 All parents have a genuine desire for their children to be successful at whatever they’re doing.
 Teachers have that same desire.
 I’ve learned that assumptions are dangerous and that perceptions are often inaccurate.
 Seeking to understand one another by communicating expectations is key in having a powerful synergistic relationship.
 When both a child and a parent feel supported by the teacher and vice versa, students will have a greater advantage in their ability to be successful.
 It’s a win-win for everyone!